-Choose a flame-resistant high-visibility vest that properly fits.
-The garment should not be too tight or too loose, should not restrict your movement, and should be comfortable to wear.
-The garment sizes are provided in the tables below.
+Choose a flame-resistant garment that properly fits you.
+The garment should not be too tight or too loose, should not restrict your movement or sight and should be comfortable to wear.
+The recommended head dimensions for balaclavas are provided in the tables below.